alvinj/FPTypeClasses/README.md

 ==============================================

 This repository contains the source code for the
-“type class” lessons lessons in my book,
+“type class” lessons in my book,
 [Learning Functional Programming in Scala](https://alvinalexander.com/scala/learning-functional-programming-in-scala-book)